Epidurality/NeoFly-Tools/README.md

 Automatically fills in the Market ICAO box in NeoFly and presses Enter, based on the list of ICAOs you've chosen in the Auto-Market tab.
 1. Select the ICAO(s) you wish to search.
     1. You can Ctrl+Click or Shift+Click to multi-select entries in the table above.
 You can also change your entries while the Hotkey is active.
+1. Press *Load for Entry*.
+    1. The Hotkey is only active after you've pressed Load for Entry.
+Active status is affirmed by a tooltip appearing by your cursor.
 1. Ensure your cursor is in the ICAO edit box in the NeoFly Market tab.
 1. When you press the hotkey, it will go through each ICAO you've selected above, doing the following:
     1. Send Ctrl+A to highlight any text in the ICAO box